 - Monitoring mental and renal status: Confusion, disorientation, and changes in consciousness levels are monitored closely as they may signal signs of imminent death from liver failure.
 Simultaneously, kidney function tests help detect complications like hepatorenal syndrome.

-What is the treatment for liver failure?
+What is the Treatment for Liver Failure?

 Managing liver failure is based on the root cause, the extent of liver damage, and whether it is a sudden (acute) or long-term (chronic condition.
 Prompt intervention can reverse damage in early stages, while advanced cases often require intensive care or liver transplantation, especially in patients showing signs of acute liver failure or signs of imminent death from liver failure.